 Loner Mobile leverages Blackline’s Loner Duo or SOS Button accessory, which features Bluetooth® Smart communications and pairs with a smartphone’s Loner Mobile app.
 Loner Duo and SOS Button are the critical physical interfaces used to instantly call for help, with both automatic and manual triggers.
 All safety incidents are communicated to monitoring personnel through Loner Mobile — Duo automatically communicates fall or no-motion incidents to Loner Mobile which then initiates contact with monitoring personnel, or the manual SOS latch can be pulled to initiate a response.
 They ensure a worker’s safety is being monitored, even if their smartphone is out of reach.

 Note: Your account administrator may turn off the ability for you to edit your configuration settings.
-In that case, your account administrator will need to make the changes for you.
+In that case, your account administrator will need to make the changes for you from Blackline Live.

 Ensure that monitoring is off.
 Configuration profiles are view-only when your safety is being monitored.